Schedule online now - appointments available.

-Why are we the best dentists in New York City for a root canal retreatment?
+Why are we the best dentists in NYC for a root canal retreatment?

 At Sachar Dental NYC, we always perform the most conservative approach and least invasive procedures available.
-We always try to save the tooth rather than perform a root canal retreatment procedure if possible.
+We always try to save the tooth rather than extract if possible.
 When a root canal retreatment procedure is necessary, we have the experience and education necessary to do the procedure correctly.
-We are also experts in make a diagnosis of hairline fractures within the tooth, that are very difficult to see and diagnosis.
+We are also experts in make a diagnosis of hairline fractures within the tooth, that are very difficult to see and diagnose.
 In the case of more complex root canal retreatments, we will refer our patients out to our trusted network of root canal specialist endodontists.
-After seeing a root canal specialist, our patients return for us to restore the tooth with a crown.
+After seeing a root canal specialist, our patients return for us to restore the tooth with a dental crown.
 We always use the least toxic materials available.
 We always treat our patients like we would want to be treated ourselves, or how we would treat her family.